-The University of Maryland Black Psychology Student Association is a Minority Academic Organization which seeks to serve all interested members of the University of Maryland community, by enhancing their overall undergraduate experience.
-The Black Psychology Student Association's mission is to make beneficial resources such as research opportunities, networking and educational advancement programs more attainable for members in order to assist them in maintaining success in their college career and beyond.
-More information about the Black Psychology Student Association can be obtained by emailing email@example.com .
+The University of Maryland Multicultural Association of Psychology Students (MAPS) is an organization which seeks to serve all interested members of the University of Maryland community, by enhancing their overall undergraduate experience.
+MAPS' mission is to make beneficial resources such as research opportunities, networking and educational advancement programs more attainable for members in order to assist them in maintaining success in their college career and beyond.
+More information about MAPS can be obtained by emailing firstname.lastname@example.org .

 Active Minds at Maryland is a student-run organization that focuses on mental health awareness and advocacy on campus.
 Members are students interested in psychology, medicine, and public health, students who have friends or family members with a mental illness, and/or students who are struggling with mental illness themselves.
 To learn more, please visit the Active Minds office in room 0208R in the Student Involvement Suite of the Stamp Student Union, or visit the Active Minds at Maryland website or facebook page .

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .